kaggle3/nyc_taxi_challenge_kaggle/README.md

 three_reg.py - This was out attempt to use both bagging and boostig in a single model.
 We did not get time to tune and work more on this but with near optimal values, this beat decision tree.

+speedlimit.csv-Created by taking data from neywork govt website of traffic data in the city of manhattan.Contains the location(long and lat) of speed limit points and speed limit value.

+Adaboost-DTR has been used as the base estimator and number of estimators to be taken to be 2.Obsevation-no improvement from Xgboost has been seen.

+weather_nyc.csv-contains weather data which has been collected from the officail website maintained by newyork state govt.

+DBSCAN-to cluster the spatial points (long,lat) and later use these clusters to assign avg. speed limit to each of the cluster memebers.